saraalwhibi1/HR-management-website/README.md

 # HR-management-website
-this website serves two users: manager, embloyee.
+this website serves two users: manager, employee.

 an employee can sign up, log in/out, upload requests (e.g. a request for leave or resign), update or delete them. and view the list of requests and their status.